-Discover the story of West Chelsea and one of its most iconic yet enigmatic structures, the 1931 Starrett-Lehigh Building, in this rare behind the scenes expedition.
+Discover the story of West Chelsea and one of its most iconic yet enigmatic structures, the 1931 Starrett-Lehigh Building, in this rare behind-the-scenes (virtual) expedition.

 Heralded as a triumph of efficiency and daring structural innovation, its place in the history of modern architecture was secured by its inclusion in the Museum of Modern Art’s 1932 “International Style” exhibition.
 The building’s advanced vertical and horizontal circulation systems allowed all weather access by railroad, auto and truck…making this pioneering high rise factory as convenient as a single-story facility.
 “Every Floor a FIRST FLOOR!” proclaimed a rental brochure from the thirties.

-Survey the decades long transformation of this early 20th Century industrial icon into its current role as an evolving center of post-industrial 21st Century innovation, while taking in the views of the surrounding West Chelsea neighborhood and considering its parallel development.
+Survey the decades long transformation of this early 20th Century industrial icon into its current role as an evolving center of post-industrial 21st Century innovation, while considering the history and parallel development of the surrounding West Chelsea neighborhood.

 Starrett-Leigh’s original, innovative, designed flexibility allows every floor to be whatever a tenant imagines it to be today, and into the future.
-Explore the varied worlds of this 19-story, block long landmark and the neighborhood in which it resides on this unique tour led by architectural historian John Kriskiewicz and organized by Docomomo US (based out of Starrett-Lehigh since July 2019), in partnership with RXR Realty and the Centre for Social Innovation.
+Explore the varied worlds of this 19-story, block long landmark and the neighborhood in which it resides during this special virtual presentation.

 Advance registration required